High-tech dashboards signal big changes for auto parts suppliers

 Visteon's makeover hints at the coming battle between suppliers fighting for real estate in the digital cockpit.
 The trend is already triggering acquisitions, as companies look to boost their offerings to automakers.

-Visteon in 2014 bought Johnson Controls' electronics business, which was also developing a domain controller.
-In March, Samsung completed its $8-billion purchase of infotainment company Harman.
-France's Faurecia, a top seating and interiors supplier, last year purchased a 20 percent stake in Paris-based infotainment firm Parrot Automotive SAS in a deal that could make Faurecia the biggest shareholder by 2019.
+Visteon in 2014 bought Johnson Controls' (JCI.N) electronics business, which was also developing a domain controller.
+In March, Samsung (005930.KS) completed its $8-billion purchase of infotainment company Harman.
+France's Faurecia (EPED.PA), a top seating and interiors supplier, last year purchased a 20 percent stake in Paris-based infotainment firm Parrot Automotive SAS in a deal that could make Faurecia the biggest shareholder by 2019.

 Deal-making in the wider automotive sector has been at a fever pitch over the past two years fueled by the race to develop autonomous vehicle technology.
 Activity in the sector was worth $41 billion in 2016, according to PwC.

 Analysts say German automakers are taking the lead in consolidating functions within the dashboard.
-Audi was the first to debut a virtual cockpit last year that combined its instrument cluster and infotainment system.
+Audi (NSUG.DE) was the first to debut a virtual cockpit last year that combined its instrument cluster and infotainment system.

 Streamlined dashboards can lead to cost reductions for manufacturers, who can save as much as $175 per car with an integrated cockpit, according to Munich-based management consulting firm Roland Berger.